itowlson/wasi-key-value-sample/README.md

 ```

 You can look at the KV store in `.spin` with a SQLite viewer to confirm that items have been cached.

+## And another way

+See the `another-way` branch for another way of doing this.
+In this branch, the QR component expects
+to be _given_ a WASI `bucket` rather than opening one itself.
+This puts the Spin app in control
+of choosing which bucket to use.